-Charleston is the state capital and the largest city of West Virginia.
-Its stunning natural scenery, interesting culture and rich history are only few of the reasons why this city is desired by discerning tourists.
+Charleston is the state capital and the largest city in West Virginia.
+Its stunning natural scenery, interesting culture, and rich history are only a few of the reasons why this city is desired by discerning tourists.
 Here is a city that promises a myriad of attractions whatever the season is.
-May it be a relaxed getaway or an outdoorsy vacation, Charleston is definitely the destination to beat.
+May it be a relaxing getaway or an outdoorsy vacation, Charleston is the destination to beat.

-Your all-time favorites are not hard to find, since chains such as Red Lobster, TGI Fridays, and Outback are found in every turn.
+Your all-time favorites are not hard to find since chains such as Red Lobster, TGI Fridays, and Outback are found in every turn.
 Specialty restaurants, on the other hand, are worth trying.
-Pies and Pints are known for affordable and delectable pizzas, Tide Water Grill is famous for its fresh seafood, and Soho’s is raved for its authentic Italian dishes.
-From local to international, budgeted to high-end, there is something that will fill your tummy and please your palate.
+Pies and Pints are known for affordable and delectable pizzas, Tide Water Grill is famous for its fresh seafood, and Soho’s raves for its authentic Italian dishes.
+From local to international, budget to high-end, there is something that will fill your tummy and please your palate.